 infinite-tacos.rb:2:in `write': Interrupt

-As we've seen, Gitpod is simply a cloud-based computer, running the Linux operating system, with a nice code editor (which is actually Microsoft's Visual Studio Code – open source FTW!) and user interface running on top of it.
+As you've seen, Codespaces is simply a cloud-based computer, running the Linux operating system, with a nice code editor (which is actually Microsoft's Visual Studio Code – open source FTW!) and user interface running on top of it.

-Everything we'll want to do in this course can be done from the the Gitpod user interface or from the command-line using our Terminal CLI.
-There are a just a couple of things are can be a bit counter-intuitive, because of the nature of a cloud-based environment.
+Everything we'll want to do in this course can be done from the user interface or from the Terminal command-line.
+But there are a few things which are less intuitive due to the nature of a cloud-based environment.

-The other, and more important, thing to know about Gitpod is that your development environment is not permanent.
-Your workspace will time out and shut down if not used within 60 minutes.
+The other, and more important, thing to know about Codespaces is that your development environment is not permanent.
+Your workspace will time out and shut down if not used within 30 minutes.
 No big deal – you can start it back up.
-To do so, don't go back to GitHub and click the Gitpod button again - that will create a new Gitpod workspace which may not have all your recent work (and will reduce the available resources on your free plan).
-Instead, go to your Gitpod dashboard and reopen the recent workspace from there - everything will be just as you left it.
+To do so, don't follow the same steps as before (Code > Codespaces tab > Create codespace) - that will create a new codespace which may not have all your recent work (and will reduce the available resources on your free plan).
+Instead, go directly to your Codespaces dashboard and reopen the recent codespace from there - everything will be just as you left it.

-That said, workspaces that Gitpod considers "unused" – usually ones that haven't been started up within a 4-6 week window – are automatically deleted.
+That said, eventually an unused codespace – ones that haven't been started up within a 1-2 weeks – are deleted.
 Don't fret though!
-There is a sure-fire way to never have to worry about any of this... commit and sync any work you do in Gitpod back to GitHub... do it early and do it often.
-GitHub repos are permanent – they (and the entire history of your work within them) remain in your account unless you choose to delete them.
+There's a simple solution to always preserving your work... commit and sync any work you do in Codespaces back to GitHub... do it early and do it often.
+GitHub repositories are permanent – they (and the entire history of your work within them) remain in your account unless you explicitly choose to delete them.